What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 The frame is only 14.5 pounds with a total weight of just under 20 pounds, so you can take it almost anywhere.
 It folds up easily and the wheels are removable to make it easier to carry too.

 Here’s what I love about the Karman Ergo chairs: the seat frame has small curvatures that match the curves of your seating surface (aka booty).
 The S-shaped seating prevents unwanted pressure, promoting better posture.
-If you are in your wheelchair for long periods of time, you’ll feel a noticeable difference.

 For users with caregivers, companion brakes help engage the brakes without having to bend down.